-Whether you’re a long-time fan or have only recently discovered Piaf’s moving and oddly gritty vocal stylings on songs such as “Je n’en connais pas la fin” or “C’était une histoire d’amour”– two of my own favorites, incidentally– read on to learn about 4 places that are indelibly haunted by her presence.
-Places where you can both pay hommage to “the little sparrow” and learn more about her life, work and incomparable legacy.
+Whether you’re a long-time fan or have only recently discovered Piaf’s moving and oddly gritty vocal stylings on songs such as “Je n’en connais pas la fin” or “C’était une histoire d’amour”– two of my own favorites, incidentally– read on to learn about 4 places that are decidedly haunted by her presence.
+Places where you can both pay hommage to “the little sparrow” and learn more about her life, work and legacy.

 1. The Musée Edith Piaf

 This free private collection housed in one of Piaf’s former apartments plunges you into the daily life of the singer, showing a more quotidian and untortured side of an icon who has too long been primarily associated with addiction and tragedy.

 - Getting To the Museum: 5 rue Crespin du Gast, 11th arrondissement

 - Call to make an appointment for a free visit: +33 (0) 1 43 55 52 72

 2. The Olympia Theatre: Where “La Môme” Gave Legendary Performances

 More than any place in Paris, the Olympia Music Hall is filled with the spectres of musical legends past.
 Piaf performed here numerous times at various stages of her career, notably giving one of her moving later performances of “Je ne regrette rien” to an audience of rapturous fans.
 This short video shows her only three years before her death in 1963.

 The Olympia is so associated with the legend of Piaf that it has staged hommages to her in the past, including a thematic musical that offered renditions of some of her most beloved songs.
 Only a short walk from the Palais Opera Garnier, the venue is well worth a visit- even if you just take in the vintage facade and admire the photos of legendary performers plastered on the walls around the box office.